 - Partial WordPress backup every week

-- Database only backup every day
+- Database-only backup every day

+That’s it.
+Duplicator Pro will run backups for your website at the scheduled time and day.
 You can add more schedules and backup profiles to make sure that your backups are not too bloated, can be reliably moved, and easily restored.